The tangent space to the space of 0-cycles: The tangent space to the Nisnevich space of -cycles

-induces a point of the topos $\Shv (\Sym ^{\infty }(X/S)^+_{\Nis \mhyphen \et })$, we need to show that the functor $u_P$ satisfies all the three items of Definition 7.31.2 in loc.cit.
+induces a point of the topos $\Shv (\Sym ^{\infty }(X/S)^+_{\Nis \mhyphen \et })$, we need to show that the functor $u_P$ satisfies all the three items of Tag 00Y5 in \cite{StacksProject}.
 The items (1) and (2) are satisfied in general, see Section \ref{kaehler}.
-The last item (3) of Definition 7.31.2 in \cite{StacksProject} is satisfied when the category $\bcN _P$ is cofiltered.
+The last item (3) of Tag 00Y5 in \cite{StacksProject} is satisfied when the category $\bcN _P$ is cofiltered.
 Therefore, our aim is now to show that, in case of the space of $0$-cycles $\Sym ^{\infty }(X/S)^+$ the category $\bcN _P$ is cofiltered.